usegalaxy-eu/branding/README.md

 ## Galaxy Europe

-- Use this anywhere we're really talking about the european Galaxy project as a collective.
+- Use this anywhere we're really talking about the European Galaxy project as a collective.
 - Do not use this when referring to specific sub-teams fo the Galaxy Project Europe.
 - E.g. posters next to your ELIXIR/deNBI logos